 Scroll down for the list of machine learning influencers (ML influencers).

 Many “non-technologists” use machine learning and artificial intelligence synonymously.
 While they are related, it’s not the same.
-Below is graphic that I found on Edurica that illustrates how machine learning is a subset technology of AI.
+Below is a graphic I found on Edurica that illustrates how machine learning is a subset technology of AI.

-The most common way to measure influence is to combine reach, relevance and resonance, and then a layer in a weighted algorithm to stack rank each one.
+The most common way to measure influence is to combine reach, relevance, and resonance, and then a layer in a weighted algorithm to stack rank each.

-This is definitely a good start but there’s an additional data point that must be considered to maintain the integrity of real influence.
-I refer to it as reference.
+This is a good start, but an additional data point must be considered to maintain the integrity of real influence.
+I refer to it as a reference.

-Reference requires a manual lookup and cross reference of 3rd party mentions by a particular group.
-This could be the media, analyst reports or social mentions by a specific audience like c-suite executives, commercial real-estate agents or software engineers.
+The reference requires a manual lookup and cross-reference of 3rd party mentions by a particular group.
+This could be the media, analyst reports, or social mentions by a specific audience like c-suite executives, commercial real estate agents, or software engineers.

-Below is a carefully curated list of machine learning influencers that are industry leaders in the tech sector.
-Here’s a Twitter list in case you’d like to follow the conversation.
+Below is a carefully curated list of machine learning influencers who are tech sector and industry leaders.
+Here’s a Twitter list if you’d like to follow the conversation.

-There are many technology influencer lists floating out there on the internet.
-Depending on how you measure influence or your objectives, this list will be a good start to understanding the machine learning landscape.
+Many technology influencer lists are floating out there on the internet.
+Depending on how you measure influence or your objectives, this list will be an excellent start to understanding the machine learning landscape.